snimu/blog/contents/modded-nanogpt-x0/article.md

 The main lessons I take away from this article are still speculative, but I believe that they are resonably supported by the data that was presented:

 1. An LLM can easily make use of many different embeddings.
 They enable the model to save more distinct statistics about the training dataset in the different embeddings, and apply them in varying ways at the different layers
-2. Biasing an LLM to produce workable next-token predictions even if the layers change nothing&mdash;which is assured by the embedding and lm-head producing 1-gram predictions, which in turn is learned because the model must be able to use the input embeddings productively at every layer&mdash;allows the model to apply the minimal change to the input embeddings in order to produce a low-loss prediction.
+2. That an LLM produces workable next-token predictions even if the layers change nothing allows it to apply the minimal change to the input embeddings in order to produce a low-loss prediction.
 I suspect that this makes learning easier because it makes the residual stream more consistent.
-Another way to look at this minimal-required-edit property is that it outsources the majority of the work to fixed statistics in the form of embeddings, while the transformer backend is only used for small dynamic adjustments
+Another way to look at this minimum residual effort property is that it outsources the majority of the work to fixed statistics of the training dataset in the form of embeddings, while the transformer backend is only used for small dynamic adjustments.
+I suspect that adding x0 to the residual at the input of every layer encourages the minimum residual effort property